GovStackWorkingGroup/sandbox/docs/access-demos/message-use-case.md

 sequenceDiagram
-    District health manager ->> RapidPro: Sign in RapidPro ->> registry BB: Pull list of healthcare workers District health manager ->> RapidPro: write or choose an SMS alert text and request to recipients RapidPro ->> RapidPro Channel: Show the screen where the message is displayed
+    District health manager ->> RapidPro: Sign in RapidPro ->> registry BB: Pull list of healthcare workers District health manager ->> RapidPro: write or choose an SMS alert text and request to healthcare workers RapidPro ->> RapidPro Channel: Show the screen where the message is displayed
 ```

 ### Requirements